LSanten/LSanten.github.io/_mms-md/ROOTS-OF-RENEWABLES.md

 ### insights or quotes that arose during this creative process
 > Engineers love structural integrity.
 But there is no structural integrity if it’s physically stable but socially destructive. (is there a better word that describes physical destructive instability?)

+>we need to change the narrative from "how much harm is okay?" to "how can we reduce the harm?" ( from imagening climate futures seminar)

 ## questions on my mind (aka question-quotes)
 When will engineers transparently admit their shortcomings with the same rigor they design their technology?